 OK, enough admiration.
 Let's get to work.
-Lay the machine on its side on a work bench whose surface is covered with some form of soft material that will not scratch.
-I use a bedroom sheet for this purpose.
+Start by laying the machine on its side on a work bench whose surface is covered with some form of soft material, so that neither the bench nor the Quad end up inadvertently scratched as you work.
+I use a bed sheet for this purpose.
 If you do not lay the machine down, and you drop a screw, in all likelihood that screw will end up inside the power supply at the very bottom of the machine.
 You will be in a world of pain to retrieve it.

-Don't go there - lay the machine on its side before you start working.
-Even so oriented, over my time working with LCS restoration, I have dropped two screws.
+So don't go there - lay the machine on its side before you start working.
+Even so oriented, over my time working with LCS restoration, I dropped two screws.
 Both ended up at the bottom of the machine.
 I managed to retrieve both of them eventually, but for a long time, one of them was unaccounted for, stuck in the power supply area of the Quad.